SquareBracketAssociates/Booklet-Graphics/Chapters/Attic/graphicsfoundation/colorandDepth.md

 Data is stored in Byte - remember that 8 bits = 1 bytes.
 Each entry of the color palette takes 4 bytes to define a color

+32 bits Color in Pharo is used internally with ARBG format (Alpha - Red - Blue - Green value)
+You should use the high level message to define your color.
+But when playing directly with pixel value, remember that alpha value come first.

 ```
 (Form extent: 3@3 "size of the form"
  depth: 32 "color depth")